 - Use Adobe Photoshop with special plugins.
 Ridiculously enough to this very day, Photoshop doesn’t natively support the WebP format, that’s why we suggest you cover the necessary functionality via the following plugins – Telegraphics and AdoveWebM.

 Product images are commonly the heaviest elements on the average e-commerce website, especially if we are talking about Magento.
-Optimized product images on your website is the first thing you concentrate on while looking at image optimization.
-However, product images are not the only ones on most websites.
+However, product images are not the only visuals of a website.
 In addition, there are plenty of small and simple images, such as hearts, stars, thumbnails, shopping carts, and so on.
 And they also need to be optimized!
 Let’s look at how you can do that.

 Before going directly to sprites, let’s review some theory.
 Every web page contains a multiplicity of elements – images, titles, paragraphs, lists, and so on.
 Each element is a file.
 When a user enters a web page, the website sends a request to the server.
 The request consists of the list of files needed to build the page.
 One file is one query to the server.
-The more queries that the server processes simultaneously – the lower the page load speed is.
+The more queries that the server has to process – the more chances that you will require the Magento speed optimization.

 Use Icon Fonts